Sajal Aly: Early life and family

-Despite persistent rumours of dating her co-star and actor Ahad Raza Mir since they worked on the 2018 series Yaqeen Ka Safar, both did not publicly speak about their relationship.
-They got engaged on 6 June 2019, in an intimate ceremony and posted a picture on Instagram handle with the caption, "Here’s to new beginnings".
-Aly married Mir on 14 March 2020 in Abu Dhabi with close family and friends by their side.
-There were speculations about their separation after the Aly and Mir were not seen together on various occasions.
-In March 2022, the couple were legally divorced.
+Aly was born on 17 January 1994 in Lahore, Pakistan.
+She has one sister Saboor Ali, who is also an actress.

 Career

 Early work (2009–2012)

 Aly made her first on-screen appearance with a recurring role in Geo Entertainment's sitcom Nadaaniyaan (2011).
 It was an episodic appearance followed by leading roles in several soap operas including, the melodrama Mehmoodabad Ki Malkain, the family Ahmed Habib Ki Betiyan and supporting roles in primetime political-drama Mastana Mahi, and the melodrama Meray Qatil Meray Dildar, the later of which earned her a nomination of Hum Award for Best Supporting Actress.

 In 2012, she played the titular role in Express Entertainment's Chandni.
 The same year, she received praised for portraying a young outspoken college student in Fasih Bari Khan's written Mohabbat Jaye Bhar Mein She then appeared as naive poor Esha in Meri Ladli opposite Ahsan Khan, as carefree cancer patient Zoya in Fahim Burney's Sitamgar opposite Faisal Rehman, and as a girl nextdoor in Syed Ahmed Kamran's Mere Khuwabon Ka Diya opposite Danish Taimoor.
 Her next role was in Fasih Bari Khan's Quddusi Sahab Ki Bewah as an opportunistic tenant for few episodes.